-Labour and Employment Comparative Guide - Employment and HR - Japan
+Labour and Employment Comparative Guide

 4.1 What actions are classified as unlawfully discriminatory?

-The Law on Securing Equal Opportunity and Treatment between Men and Women in Employment prohibits discrimination based on gender in relation to:
+The Act on Securing Equal Opportunity and Treatment between Men and Women in Employment prohibits discrimination based on gender in relation to:

 - recruitment;